edgedb/edgedb/docs/reference/projects.rst

 Before running ``edgedb project init``, you just need to create a local link to the remote EdgeDB instance first:

+..
+TODO: Will need to change this once https://github.com/edgedb/edgedb-cli/issues/1269 is resolved

 .. lint-off

 .. code-block:: bash